Ariayx/trivia/README.md

 ## Run project
 I'm using IntelliJ IDEA Community Edition.
 Find file `src/main/java/com/trivia/trivia/TriviaApplication.java` from Project sidebar, right mouse click it and choose `Run`
+Or, you could try the following command line
+- On Windows: `gradlew.bat bootRun`
+- On Linux/Mac: `./gradlew bootRun`

 # Security Concerns
+- There is no authentication module, it will be easy to perform DDoS attack.
+- If using HTTP protocol, it will be easy to decode the protocol

 # Scalability